carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 ---

 ## Metagenomics
-Metagenomes(Shotgun metagenomics) are collections of genomic sequences from various (micro)organisms that coexist in any given space.
+Metagenomes are collections of genomic sequences from various (micro)organisms that coexist in any given space.
 They are like snapshots that can give us information about the taxonomic and even metabolic or functional composition